 After more than 20 years experience in the book industry, Jacinta di Mase started her own agency in 2004.
 The agency is committed to the creation of quality books that engage, entertain, and inspire.
-Agency staff have a good track record for spotting works with commercial potential and working with creators to maximize that potential.
-We represent writers and illustrators across a diverse range of genre including picture books, young adult fiction, and fiction and non-fiction titles for the adult trade market.
+Agency staff have a good track record for spotting works with commercial potential and working with creators to maximise that potential.
+The agency represents a diverse range of award winning, and emerging writers and illustrators across all areas of the publishing market including fiction, non fiction, and books for children and young adults.

-Jacinta di Mase has a background in book selling and publishing, and worked for ten years in two of Australia’s premier literary agencies: Australian Literary Management (ALM), and Jenny Darling & Associates.
+Jacinta has a background in book selling and publishing, and worked for ten years in two of Australia’s premier literary agencies: Australian Literary Management (ALM), and Jenny Darling & Associates.
 She graduated with distinction from the RMIT Graduate Diploma of Editing & Publishing (1996) and studied Copyright Law at Melbourne University.
 Jacinta was a member of the Australia Council for the Arts Visiting International Publishers Program committee 2013-2016.
-She is the President of the Australian Literary Agents’ Association (ALAA).
+She is the past President of the Australian Literary Agents’ Association (ALAA), a current member of the RMIT Program Advisory Committee for the Master of Writing and Publishing, and ALAA representative for the Australian Inclusive Publishing Initiative working across industry to make ‘inclusive by design’ a reality for Australian readers with a print disability.

 The Role of an Agent